Air pollution in the United States: Socioeconomic status

-Impact of low SES and air pollution on health
+Impact of low socioeconomic status and air pollution on health

 People of lower socioeconomic status may more frequently have poor health, thus the effects of air pollution can incur additional health risks and shorter lifespans on this population.

 In the United States, racial and ethnic minorities, defined as people of color who represent a small portion of the overall population, are socioeconomically disadvantaged, and have a history of past discrimination.
 There are four recognized minority groups in the United States: Asians and Pacific Islanders, African Americans, Hispanics, and Native Americans.
 Those of low socioeconomic status and people of color are more vulnerable to the short term and long term effects of air pollution.
 Short-term health effects of air pollution include but is not limited to bronchitis or pneumonia, frequent headaches, dizziness, and nausea.
 Some long-term health effects are lung cancer and respiratory diseases, heart disease, and organ damage, and irreversible nerve damage.

 People of lower socioeconomic status are found to be more vulnerable to air pollutant, PM 2.5, due to their location.
 PM 2.5 is an air pollutant, arising from the blend of power plants, refineries, and diesel engines, among other sources, and this particle penetrates the lungs.
 Communities of low socioeconomic statuses are frequently concentrated in areas near highways, busy roads, and refineries.
 Therefore, limiting one's exposure to air pollution in an impoverished environment is nearly impossible.
 Communities of low socioeconomic status face an unequal access to environmental health services and resources.

 Factors of environmental disparities due to low socioeconomic status

-They generally divide into three categories:
+Environmental disparities are generally divided into three categories: